How To Do a Coffee Enema: Recipe & Instructions

 - Bring 1-2 cups of purified water to a boil.
 Once boiling, turn off burner and stir in up to three tablespoons of finely ground organic coffee.
 (If you are caffeine sensitive, you may want to start with as little as 1 teaspoon of coffee per cup of water and increase the amount slowly over time).
 Steep for 10-20 minutes.
 Strain, and add enough cool water to equal 2-4 cups (1/2-1 quart).
 Alternatively, you can make your enema coffee in a regular coffee maker with brown paper filters.

-- Take 4-8 chlorophyll capsules timed to precede the start of the enema by about 30 minutes.
+- Take 4-8 chlorophyll perles or capsules or 4-8 teaspoons of liquid chlorophyll timed to precede the start of the enema by about 30 minutes.

 - While the coffee for the enema is steeping, make a comfortable place to lie down near a toilet and cover it with a designated coffee enema towel.
 (The towel will get coffee-stained.).
 My wife uses a yoga mat with a space blanket over it, and a towel on top of that.
 Hang your enema bag so the top is about waist high and close the clamp on the hose so it won't leak when filled.
 Set a small amount of nontoxic lubricant nearby, as well as a small timer set for 12-15 minutes, or a watch.